ritchieng/ritchieng.github.io/_posts/2017-11-01-nvidia-dli.md

 ---
-title:  "I am an NVIDIA Deep Learning Institute Instructor"
+title:  "I am an NVIDIA Deep Learning Institute Instructor!"
 published: true
 permalink: /nvidia-dli/ritchie-dli-instructor
 summary: "I am grateful to NVIDIA for giving me the opportunity to enable people to leverage on Deep Learning."